kevincol54/Paperclip_dropbox_tutorial/README.md

 ```

 ### 5th :
 This part will be up to you.
 It depends on what version of Rails you are using and what you are comfortable with.
 For this example I will be using the gem 'Figaro'.
 Some of you may prefer to just use your secrets.yml file.
 All up to you!
 Head over to [Figaro] (https://github.com/laserlemon/figaro) for instructions on how to set 'Figaro".
 I like 'Figaro' to store all my secrets and keys that I might be using in my app because it automatically adds these to your .gitignore file via the application.yml file.
 Don't upload your secrets to Github!
-In your application.yml file, add this code and replace the app_key and app_secret now with your info, we will the rest in later.
+In your application.yml file, add this code and replace the app_key and app_secret now with your info, we will fill the rest in later.

 ```yaml
 APP_KEY: "your credentials here"